 Hormonal Changes Following Treatment and Manipulation Check

 Experiment 1.
-As expected, we found significant post-treatment differences between groups with respect to all hormones influenced by T treatment, either as an upstream (androstenedione) or downstream (5-alpha DHT) metabolite of T (Horton and Tait 1966): logged post-treatment T group mean T levels 8.38 = pg/ml SD = 0.15; logged placebo group mean T levels = 5.11 pg/ml, SD = 0.08; two-sided t-test: P < 0.0001, t(239) = 18.43, and statistically similar pre-treatment T levels: logged pre-treatment T group mean T levels = 5.58 pg/ml, SD = 0.08; logged Placebo group mean T levels = 5.77 pg/ml, SD = 0.09; two-sided t-test: P = 0.13, t(239) = 1.50.
-Two additional samples were taken later during this day-long experiment to provide measures for other tasks: sample C T levels in the T group were 9.23, SD = 1.45 and the placebo group mean was 5.28, SD = 0.962; two-sided t-test: P < 0.0001, t(240) = 24.8.
-The fourth samples were similar, with the T group mean T levels of 9.16, SD = 0.13, placebo mean T levels of 5.19, SD = 0.92; two-sided t-test: P < 0.0001, t(240) = 25.8.
-Additionally, we found a decrease in progesterone 170H resulting from an increase in T, which is commonly observed in commercial laboratory assays following T supplementation.
-The changes in saliva T measures were similar in magnitude to those reported in previous studies following topical gel administration of T and progesterone (Hurwitz, Cohen, and Williams 2004; Hucklebridge et al. 2005) (see manuscript Figure 1, Table S2a and dataset S1).
+As expected, we found significant post-treatment differences between groups with respect to all hormones influenced by testosterone treatment, either as an upstream (androstenedione) or downstream (5-alpha DHT) metabolite of testosterone (Horton and Tait 1966): logged post-treatment testosterone group mean testosterone levels 8.38 = pg/ml SD = 0.15; logged placebo group mean testosterone levels = 5.11 pg/ml, SD = 0.08; two-sided t-test: P < 0.0001, t(239) = 18.43, and statistically similar pre-treatment testosterone levels: logged pre-treatment testosterone group mean testosterone levels = 5.58 pg/ml, SD = 0.08; logged Placebo group mean testosterone levels = 5.77 pg/ml, SD = 0.09; two-sided t-test: P = 0.13, t(239) = 1.50.
+Two additional samples were taken later during this day-long experiment to provide measures for other tasks: sample C testosterone levels in the testosterone group were 9.23, SD = 1.45 and the placebo group mean was 5.28, SD = 0.962; two-sided t-test: P < 0.0001, t(240) = 24.8.
+The fourth samples were similar, with the testosterone group mean testosterone levels of 9.16, SD = 0.13, placebo mean testosterone levels of 5.19, SD = 0.92; two-sided t-test: P < 0.0001, t(240) = 25.8.
+Additionally, we found a decrease in progesterone 170H resulting from an increase in testosterone, which is commonly observed in commercial laboratory assays following testosterone supplementation.
+The changes in saliva testosterone measures were similar in magnitude to those reported in previous studies following topical gel administration of testosterone and progesterone (Hurwitz, Cohen, and Williams 2004; Hucklebridge et al. 2005) (see manuscript Figure 1, Table S2a and dataset S1).

-We observed no significant differences between treatment groups in the hormones that were not expected to change following short-term T treatment (e.g., aldosterone, cortisol, melatonin) in pre-treatment and post-treatment saliva measurements.
+We observed no significant differences between treatment groups in the hormones that were not expected to change following short-term testosterone treatment (e.g., aldosterone, cortisol, melatonin) in pre-treatment and post-treatment saliva measurements.
 The pre-treatment and first post-treatment mean hormonal saliva levels are summarized in Table S2a; note that differences between morning and afternoon hormonal levels were affected by diurnal cycles in both treatment groups.
-From assays conducted during the first 13 (out of 17) sessions of the study, we noted that 72 out of 184 pre-treatment baseline saliva samples (in both treatment groups) presented measurements with higher T levels that are expected in normal young men (greater than 400 pg/mL).
-All other hormone measurements (including T metabolites) were typical.
-We traced the cause of these abnormal measurements to T gel transfer to common surfaces (e.g., doorknobs and mouse pads).
-Crucially, the high measurements were caused by the local spread of T into saliva tubes, but physiological levels were unaffected by superficial contact with the dry nuisance T gel, as (a) we observed normal pre-treatment levels of T metabolites, namely DHT and androstenedione in all subjects; (b) none of the placebo group participants showed abnormally high values of T metabolites in any of the post-treatment measurements; (c) only five out of 118 subjects from the placebo group showed consistently elevated T measurements in all of the three post-treatment saliva samples; and (d) previous investigations found that interpersonal T transfer is highly unlikely even with skin-to-skin contact (Rolf et al. 2002).
+From assays conducted during the first 13 (out of 17) sessions of the study, we noted that 72 out of 184 pre-treatment baseline saliva samples (in both treatment groups) presented measurements with higher testosterone levels that are expected in normal young men (greater than 400 pg/mL).
+All other hormone measurements (including testosterone metabolites) were typical.
+We traced the cause of these abnormal measurements to testosterone gel transfer to common surfaces (e.g., doorknobs and mouse pads).
+Crucially, the high measurements were caused by the local spread of testosterone into saliva tubes, but physiological levels were unaffected by superficial contact with the dry nuisance testosterone gel, as (a) we observed normal pre-treatment levels of testosterone metabolites, namely DHT and androstenedione in all subjects; (b) none of the placebo group participants showed abnormally high values of testosterone metabolites in any of the post-treatment measurements; (c) only five out of 118 subjects from the placebo group showed consistently elevated testosterone measurements in all of the three post-treatment saliva samples; and (d) previous investigations found that interpersonal testosterone transfer is highly unlikely even with skin-to-skin contact (Rolf et al. 2002).
 Thus, we found convergent evidence that biofluid levels were unaffected by superficial contact.
 This conclusion was supported by evidence found in commercial labs.